Xanderyeng/sturdy-docker/readme.md

 <pre>
 sturdydocker provision
 </pre>
-This will provision setup, databases, dashboard, sites, resources, each will do their parts.
-After it finishes, make sure to restart the containers, but in reality, you should only need to restart the server container, all you need to do is `sturdydocker restart server`, if you just do a `sturdydocker restart server`, it will restart all three containers.
+This will provision setup, databases, dashboard, sites, resources, and services.

 Please note for the sake of containers, you should not do `sturdydocker up` or `sturdydocker down` often, you should only use these if you need to change to a different container or something fail or screws up the containers.
 Mostly you should only use `sturdydocker start`, `sturdydocker restart`, or `sturdydocker stop` as much as possible.